 WE ASK PARENTS AND CARERS TO:

-- Ensure their child/children attends school regularly.
+- Ensure their child/children attends school regularly and on time.

 - Phone the school on the first day of non-attendance by 8:30am.
 If there is no answer, please leave a voicemail.
 It is important that you provide details of your child’s illness.